zwang695/alexa-skills-list/README.md

 *Alexa, tell family history for me*

-Start with, 'Alexa, tell family history for me.' then drill back into your family history by saying, 'Father', 'Mother', or 'Spouse'.
+Start with, 'Alexa, tell family history for me.' then drill back into your family history by saying, 'Father', 'Mother',  'Spouse', or 'Child'.

 ***